Archive of John Murray, publishers.

 A large amount of personal correspondence has also been preserved in this archive.
 The 'Family Papers' are full of letters between various members of, to or about the extended Murray family, as well as their closest friends.

 Two other bookselling and publishing archives form part of the John Murray Archive.
 Firstly, the papers of Charles Elliot, an Edinburgh bookseller and publisher, came to the Murray family through the marriage of John Murray [II] to Anne Elliot, a daughter of Charles.
 Elliot had been an important publisher in the Scottish capital, particularly of medical works, and these papers provide an understanding of his business and activities.

 Secondly, and more substantially, are the papers relating to Smith, Elder and Company.
 Smith, Elder and Company had been one of the most important publishing houses of the 19th century, publishing the likes of the Brontes, Arthur Conan Doyle, Elizabeth Gaskell and Anthony Trollope, as well as producing the literary 'Cornhill Magazine'.
 Following the death of Reginald Smith, John Murray [IV] acquired the publishing business in 1917 and the papers here followed.
-Although large volumes of the correspondence of this firm had already been acquired by the National Library of Scotland, the correspondence and business papers included in the John Murray Archive are crucial to understanding the business of thise publishing house and its authors.
+Although substantial quantity of the correspondence of this firm had already been acquired by the National Library of Scotland, the correspondence and business papers included in the John Murray Archive are crucial to understanding the business of this publishing house and its authors.